JD Vance Spotlights Working Class America in Acceptance Speech

 Mr. Vance chronicled his story in the best-selling memoir “Hillbilly Elegy,” which was later adapted into a Netflix movie, starring Glenn Close as Mamaw and Amy Adams as Beverly.

-The two met at Yale Law School, which Mr. Vance attended after serving in the Marine Corps and attending college at the Ohio State University.
+The two met at Yale Law School, which Mr. Vance attended after serving in the Marine Corps and attending college at Ohio State University.

-Echoing World War II Veteran Bill Pekrul, who also spoke on the evening of July 17, Mr. Vance meditated on the theme of American identity.
+Echoing World War II veteran Bill Pekrul, who also spoke on the evening of July 17, Mr. Vance meditated on the theme of American identity.
 He began his speech with talk of hope, saying that America is more than an idea.

 “It is a group of people with a shared history and a common future.
 It is, in short, a nation,” he said.